5 Key Differences Between B2B and B2C Email Marketing

 • More Frequent Emails

 A more aggressive approach in terms of frequency is also recommended.
 The aggressiveness of the approach will depend on your product and your audience.
+Make sure to pay attention to frequency, as it may seriously impact the performance of your email.

 • Find the Customers’ Sweet Spot